zamn/dots/README.md

 # Howto
-You can run `./importer.sh` to safely link the dotfiles in each directory for each program
+You can run `./importer.sh` to safely link the dotfiles in each directory for each program.
+It will fail if the file already exists, but tbh I highly recommend just copy/pasting what you want from each of these files rather than actually trying to use this, unless you are me :-)

 # Requirements